daifoundation/oasis-direct-proxy/README.md

 ### Fallback Function

 **Summary**: `fallback function` is an unnamed function that is called if no other method is called.
 Currently, only the `WETH token` smart contract can call this function and send an `ETH` amount to it.
 There is an `internal method` called `withdrawAndSend` which is inherited from `OasisDirectProxy` contract that used the `WETH token` and sends the amount to`ProxyCreationAndExecute.`

 **Modifiers**:

-- `payable`- Added to enable the receipt of eth while being called.
+- `payable`- Added to enable the receipt of Eth.